 Section B spells out different levels of medical interventions that would be appropriate in situations where a patient has a pulse and/or is breathing and indicates whether transfer to a hospital is desired.
 The available choices are to receive:

 Full scope of treatment, which includes: intubation, advanced airway interventions, mechanical ventilation, cardioversion as indicated, medical treatment, IV fluids, etc, and comfort care.
 Patients selecting this option would be transferred to a hospital if indicated.

 Limited additional interventions, such as medical treatment, IV fluids, and cardiac monitoring as indicated.
+Intubation and mechanical ventilation shouldn’t be used, but less invasive airway support such as BiPAP or CPAP may be considered.
 Under this option, patients would be transferred to a hospital if indicated.
 Intensive care should be avoided.

 Comfort measures, such as treatments and medication to relieve pain and suffering.
 Transfer to a hospital would only occur if comfort needs could not be met in the patient’s current location.

 Section B also provides space for other or further instructions.

 Section C is specific to antibiotics.
-A patient may elect one of three options: (1) to receive antibiotics if life can be prolonged; (2) to determine use or limitation of antibiotics when infection occurs; or (3) to receive no antibiotics, in which case other measures would be used to relieve symptoms.
+A patient may elect one of three options: (1) to receive antibiotics if indicated; (2) to determine use or limitation of antibiotics when infection occurs; or (3) to receive no antibiotics, in which case other measures would be used to relieve symptoms.
 This section also provides space for other instructions.

 Section D addresses medically administered fluids and nutrition.
 This section states that oral fluids and nutrition must be offered if physically feasible so it will only apply once a patient can no longer take oral hydration or nutrition.
 Patients may elect the following IV fluids options: (1) to receive IV fluids if indicated; (2) to receive IV fluids for a defined trial period; or (3) to forgo IV fluids (and have other measures provided to ensure comfort).
 The patient also may elect the following feeding tube options: (1) to receive feeding tubes if indicated; (2) to receive feeding tubes for a defined trial period; or (3) to forgo a feeding tube.
 As with Sections B and C, space is provided for other or further instructions.